provinzio/CoinTaxman/README.md

 - Add your country  to the Country enum in `src/core.py`
 - Extend `src/config.py` to fit your tax regulation
 - Add a country specific tax evaluation function in `src/taxman.py` like `Taxman._evaluate_taxation_GERMANY`
-- Depending on your specific tax regulation, you might need to add additional functionality and might want to add or edit the enums in `src/core.py`
+- Depending on your specific tax regulation, you might need to add additional functionality
 - Update the README with a documentation about the taxation guidelines in your country

 #### Adding a new exchange